-Whether you’re just looking to get to grips with the basics or you need helping hand planning your cloud migration strategy – this detailed guide has you covered.
+Whether you’re looking to get to grips with the basics or you want to take your IT knowledge to the next-level, this guide has you covered.

 First, let’s ease ourselves in by first answering the question – “what is cloud migration?”

-Cloud migration is the process of moving applications and systems from traditional datacentres and computer rooms into the cloud.
+Cloud migration is the process of moving applications and systems from traditional data centres and computer rooms into the cloud.
 A process that enables legacy applications that were once sitting in dusty old server rooms to benefit from a 21st-century facelift.
-A process that will yield an assortment of juicy benefits – but more on these later.
+A process that can yield an assortment of juicy benefits.

-In our recent State of Cloud Adoption report, 85% of public sector organisations said they would migrate more workloads to the cloud if they could mirror their existing environment.
+As such, many organisations want to do more with the cloud.
+In the public sector alone, 85% of all organisations said they would migrate more workloads to the cloud if they could mirror their existing environment.

 There are times when migrating from one cloud to another is desirable.
 Maybe you’ve deployed the wrong type of application to the wrong cloud – for example running a system that is not elastic and consumes the same level of resources 24/7 on a global cloud platform.
 Resulting in significant cost overruns.
 To avoid this continued expense, these organisations can consider a cloud migration from a global cloud platform to a multi-cloud platform such as a private cloud.